DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/use-report-parameters/report-parameters-with-predefined-dynamic-values.md

 ---
 # Report Parameters with Predefined Dynamic Values

 You can create a parameter with a list of predefined values that are stored in a data source.
-In the **Parameters** panel, such a parameter allows users to select a value from the predefined list.
+In the **Parameters** panel, such a parameter allows you to select a value from the predefined list.

 ![Report Parameter Dynamic Values](../../../../images/eurd-web-report-parameters-dynamic-values.png)